espocrm/documentation/docs/administration/workflows.md

 How it works:

 1. You need to create a *List* Report showing records that met specific criteria.
-You can specify any columns for the Report, it doesn't matter.
+You can specify any columns for the Report, it doesn't matter in this context.
-2. Then create a Workflow rule with the *Scheduled* trigger type, select the Report.
-Specify the scheduling.
+2. Then, create a Workflow rule with the *Scheduled* trigger type, select the Report you creted before.
+Specify the needed scheduling.
-3. Specify one or multiple actions in the Workflow.
+3. Specify one or multiple actions in the Workflow rule.

-The Workflow rule will be running (in idle) according to the specified scheduling.
-On each run, it will execute the Report and take all records from the Report result.
+The Workflow rule will be running in idle according to the specified scheduling.
+On each run, it will run the Report and obtain all records from the Report result.
 Then, it will apply the action (or multiple actions) for every record.

 !!! example "Example, a use case"

     Send a notification email to customers who have their license expiring in 1 week.
-You will need a report showing contacts who have their license expiring exactly in 7 days.
-Setup a Workflow to run once a day.
+You will need a report listing contacts who have their license expiring exactly in 7 days.
+Set up a Workflow to run once a day.

 ### Sequential